1982 Philadelphia Eagles season

 This season would mark the end of an era under head coach Dick Vermeil.
-While under Vermeil the Eagles had the most successful period of their existence up to that time, making the playoffs four straight seasons (1978–1981) and having a record of 54–47 in six seasons with Vermeil (1976–1982) while making the Super Bowl in 1980.
+While under Vermeil the Eagles had the second most successful period of their existence up to that time.(1946-49 they would have a record of 35-12 and go to 3 consecutive championship games winning two) making the playoffs four straight seasons (1978–1981) and having a record of 54–47 in six seasons with Vermeil (1976–1982) while making the Super Bowl in 1980.
 Vermeil retired after the 1982 season citing burnout, but would return to coaching in 1997 with the St. Louis Rams and would lead them to a Super Bowl victory in 1999.

 Offseason

 NFL draft

 After going 10–6 and losing in the NFC Wildcard game at home to the New York Giants (9–7) in the 1981 season the Eagles would be picking 20th in the 12 rounds of the draft.

-The 1982 NFL Draft was the procedure by which National Football League teams selected amateur college football players.
+The 1982 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held April 27–28, 1982.
 ESPN would cover all 12 rounds live.
 ESPN would then show a replay later that night.

 The Philadelphia Eagles would get the 20th pick in the 12 rounds.
 The Eagles would draft 11 players in this year's draft.